mrityunjayapv/CTF-Writeups/overthewire/bandit/bandit32.md

 ---

 ## Lessons Learned
 It was a good learning challenge where i understood how the shell works and how the variables are set in the shell and how we can execute commands using system arguments for a program.
+This is the last challenge for the current Bandit at this point of time.